 Earn the Certified Nurse Educator (CNE) Credential

-The online Nurse Educator specialization of the MSN program at Queens provides graduates the opportunity to apply for the Certification of Nurse Educators through Option A. Certification is a voluntary process developed by the National League for Nursing (NLN) Academic Nurse Educator Certification Program (ANECP), and is a mark of distinction for academic nurse educators.
+The online Nurse Educator track of the MSN program at Queens provides graduates the opportunity to apply for the Certification of Nurse Educators through Option A. Certification is a voluntary process developed by the National League for Nursing (NLN) Academic Nurse Educator Certification Program (ANECP), and is a mark of distinction for academic nurse educators.
 The certification exam is based on the full-scope of the academic nurse educator role.
 Those who are successful on the examination may use the credentials of the Certified Nurse Educator (CNE).

 For more information, please visit the National League for Nursing’s Certification for Nurse Educators page here: http://www.nln.org/professional-development-programs/Certification-for-Nurse-Educators.

-The online Nurse Educator specialization of the MSN program at Queens meets the NC Board of Nursing education requirements for faculty who teach in pre-licensure nursing programs in North Carolina according to the Education Rules 21 NCAC 36.0318 Faulty (g) (4) (C).
+The online Nurse Educator track of the MSN program at Queens meets the NC Board of Nursing education requirements for faculty who teach in pre-licensure nursing programs in North Carolina according to the Education Rules 21 NCAC 36.0318 Faulty (g) (4) (C).

 Take charge of the health of your patients and the wellness of your organization with the Queens online Master of Science in Nursing program.
-Learn more about the Nurse Educator MSN specialization.
+Learn more about the Nurse Educator MSN track.
 Call us at 866-313-2356 to speak with an admissions representative, or request more information.

 1 ANA Nurses by the Numbers, June 2016 Edition.